skierkowski/terraform-enterprise-client/README.md

 ### Authentication

 There are two methods for authenticating the CLI with the Terraform Enterprise API.
-The first is to use the `TERRAFORM_ENTERPRISE_TOKEN` environment variable.
+The first is to use the `TFE_TOKEN` environment variable.
 The second is to pass in the token on the command line using the `--token` option.
 The command line option takes precendence over the environment variable.

 ### Scripting